Collaborative Learning for Cyberattack Detection in Blockchain Networks

 This article aims to address the aforementioned challenges by first introducing \textbf{\textit{a novel intrusion detection dataset named BNaT which stands for Blockchain Network Attack Traffic}}, created from a real blockchain network in our laboratory and then proposing an effective decentralized collaborative machine learning framework to detect intrusions in the blockchain network.
-Specifically, to develop BNaT, we first set up and implement a blockchain network in our laboratory using Ethereum (an open-source blockchain software) and perform intensive experiments to generate blockchain data (including both normal and malicious traffic data).
+Specifically, to develop BNaT, we first set up a blockchain network in our laboratory using Ethereum (an open-source blockchain software) and perform intensive experiments to generate blockchain data (including both normal and malicious traffic data).
 The main objectives of producing BNaT dataset are fourfold.
-Firstly, we collect the BNaT in a laboratory environment to have ``clean'' data samples (i.e., to ensure that the obtained data is not corrupted, error and/or irrelevant), that is especially important for training ML models.
-Secondly, the BNaT can be easily extended to include to new kinds of blockchain attacks, e.g., 51\% or double spending attacks.
-Thirdly, we perform experiments with real attacks in the considered blockchain network, and thus the BNaT can reflect better the actual attack behavior of network than simulations or by artificial attack data generated by GAN in the literature, e.g.,~\cite{liu2021lstm}.
-Fourthly, we collect the data in different blockchain nodes to have a complete view of effects when the attacks are performed in a decentralized manner.
-After that, we develop a highly-effective collaborative learning framework to make it more effective in deploying in blockchain networks to detect attacks.
-In particular, in our proposed learning framework, working nodes in the blockchain network (e.g., mining nodes) can be used as learning nodes to collect blockchain data (e.g., observing its own traffic and classifying data).
+Firstly, we collect the BNaT in a laboratory environment to have ``clean'' data samples (i.e., to ensure that the obtained data is not corrupted, error and/or irrelevant), which is especially important for training ML models.
+Secondly, the BNaT can be easily extended to include new kinds of blockchain attacks, e.g., 51\% or double spending attacks.
+Thirdly, we perform experiments with real attacks in the considered blockchain network, and thus the BNaT can reflect better the actual attack behavior of the network than simulations or by artificial attack data generated by GAN in the literature, e.g.,~\cite{liu2021lstm}.
+Fourthly, we collect the data in different blockchain nodes to have a complete view of the effects when the attacks are performed in a decentralized manner.
+After that, we develop a highly-effective collaborative learning model to make it more effective in deploying in blockchain networks to detect attacks.
+In particular, in our proposed learning model, working nodes in the blockchain network (e.g., fullnodes) can be used as learning nodes to collect blockchain network data (e.g., observing its incoming traffic and classifying data).